balazslaszlo-5/balazslaszlo-5/README.md

 ## Hi there 👋
+- 👶 I'm a newbie to the programming world
+- 🌱 I’m currently self learning Python programming language
 <!--
 **balazslaszlo-5/balazslaszlo-5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.